 - Hot or humid climates

-- Increased walking and activity
+- Increased walking and physical activity

 - Alcohol consumption

-- Missed meals or irregular eating
+- Missed or irregular meals

 Why Hydration Is More Critical When Traveling Abroad